Summary

 Scanned documents encode text and convert it into images.
 But screen readers cannot read images.
 The way around this is to use Optical Character Recognition (OCR) to detect letters from images.
 This gives access to searchable and selectable texts.

-You might also like to read: All You Need to Know to Ensure Web Accessibility
+Also Read: All You Need to Know to Ensure Web Accessibility

 5. Language Settings